 What is Portuguese cuisine without its sweets!
-Here are a few classic Portuguese desserts and Thanksgiving inspired Portuguese sweets to end your Thanksgiving meal.
-Port pairings are suggested below.
+Here are a few classic and Portuguese inspired desserts with port pairings.

 Pears in Port Wine.
 Simple, elegant and not too sweet!
 This dish incorporates the all time favorite dessert wine - Port - which is also a perfect pairing for this dessert dish.